urql-graphql/urql/docs/graphcache/custom-updates.md

 # Custom Updates

-Every time a `subscription` triggeres or a `mutation` receives a response GraphCache will look at the response and see if it can get a key from the response.
-This key is by default derived from the `__typename` and `id`/`_id`, unless customized in your `keys` configuration, this entity will then be added to the cache this means that an existing entity with the found key will be updated..
+Every time Graphcache sees a result from the API for a `subscription` or a `mutation` it will look at the response and traverse it. if it can get a key from the response.
+This key is by default derived from the `__typename` and `id`/`_id`, unless customized in your `keys` configuration, this entity will then be added to the cache this means that This means that existing entities with a found key will be updated and new ones will be written.
 While it will update all normalized entities that it finds in those results, it can't for instance tell whether a new item should be appended or removed from a list.